Skip to main content

 As mentioned above, translating an app like RemNote is a large and ambitious project.
 Most translations will be incomplete for quite some time, and as RemNote changes, new strings of text will be added and old ones will stop being relevant.

 Also, we haven't yet made all text in the app available for translation.
-This is a major effort for our developers, so we’ll be making text translatable slowly over time.
+This is a major effort for our developers, so we’ll be gradually making text translatable over time.

 For you as a translator, this means that it’s helpful to come back every few weeks or months and check for any additional text that you can translate.